OR WAIT 15 SECS

-Bladder health is an important component of a woman’s well-being,1 and overactive bladder (OAB) remains a multifactorial symptom complex that gynecologists are uniquely positioned to address.
-This article summarizes guidelines for diagnosis and treatment, highlighting special considerations for management of OAB across a woman’s life span.
+Bladder health is an important component of a woman’s well-being, and overactive bladder (OAB) remains a multifactorial symptom complex that gynecologists are uniquely positioned to address.
+This article summarizes guidelines for diagnosis and treatment, highlighting special considerations for management of OAB across women’s life span.

 Diagnosis and workup